 Can an employee at another state agency in South Carolina perform volunteer services at CCU?

 An employee of another state agency in South Carolina can only perform volunteer services at CCU if no compensation is paid and services performed are not of the same nature as the employee's primary job responsibilities.

 How do I begin the process to engage a volunteer?

 The department initiates the process by having the potential volunteer complete the Volunteer Background Information Release section of the CCU Volunteer Form (pdf).
 The completed form should be routed to Human Resources and Equal Opportunity.

 Does a criminal background check have to be done for a volunteer?

 Volunteers (not otherwise affiliated with CCU) must have a criminal background check done BEFORE beginning volunteer services.
 CCU students volunteering in certain areas (excluding University-sponsored internships/assignments for course credit) may require criminal background checks.
 Students from other colleges or universities performing internships at Coastal Carolina University will be considered volunteers under this policy and will be subject to criminal background checks, regardless of the roles they will have on campus.
 Current CCU employees were subject to criminal background checks prior to hire; however, if a current employee was hired before the University began background checks, he/she will be required to have a criminal background check done before assuming any volunteer services.

 Who pays for the background check process for a volunteer?

 The department is responsible for paying for the background check process.
 When completing the Volunteer Data section of the Volunteer Form (pdf), the department will identify the account to be charged.
-Human Resources and Equal Opportunity processes background check charge backs monthly.
+Office of Human Resources processes background check chargebacks monthly.